quickmar/diax-js/packages/form-element/README.md

 # `@diax-js/form-element`

-Base implementation of custom element that can be associated with forms.
+Base implementation of element that can be associated with forms.

 # How to use